FearsomeTuna/Hybrid/README.md

 ## Dataset preparation

-Datasets must be organized in one of 3 ways:

-1. One 'data' folder: data is sampled into train and val during runtime.
-2. 'train' and 'test' folders: data for train and validation is sampled from 'train' folder at runtime.
-3. 'train', 'val' and 'test' folders.
-Keep in mind 'test' folder is not needed for training, so you can make do without it as long as you do not run `test.sh` file.

-Independently of which of these 3 configurations are used, images within must be organized into subfolders for each class.
+Prior to training, datasets must be already split and organized in 'train', 'val' and (possibly) 'test' folders.
+Each of these folders must containing subfolders for each class, containing its images.

+To cut some training time, customs files can be provided:

+1. Custom files with list of (image_path, target_class) tuples already calculated.
+2. Custom files with byte images ready to be loaded whole into memory.

+These custom files can be generated using some of the utilities in `tool/dataset_tool` folder.

 Dataset organization must be declared in config file for correct dataset import (see <a href='#configSection'>config</a> section for more info).